 LITERARY TEXT VS INFORMATIVE TEXT

 The mission of an informative text is to communicate a specific message without further ado.
 Use an explanatory language in a flat style.
-Good examples of literary essays can be found on essay helper websites and media or you can ask us “write my paper“.
+Good examples of literary essays can be found on essay helper websites and media or you can ask our cheap essay service.

 These writings have nothing to do with a literary text whose mission is not to inform, but to focus on the message that is intended to convey beauty, feelings, emotions, feelings, thoughts, etc.